johnnovak/twyg/doc/config.rst

 Sections
 --------

-Sections hold a set of property definitions together that control one visual aspect of a tree.
-There are four section types in total:
+Sections group sets of property definitions together that control one visual aspect of a tree (for example, how the nodes are drawn).
+There are four section types in total, all of which must be present in the configuration.
+No section is allowed to appear more than once.
+The four section type are the following:

   ``layout``
     Controls the positioning of the nodes.